tailoringexpert/platform/README.md

 ### Build

-To build the plattform it is recommended to create a profile containing `liquibase` properties for intgegration test database connection.
+To build the platform it is recommended to create a profile containing `liquibase` properties for intgegration test database connection.

-Plattform can be build using
+Platform can be build using

-> mvn -P tailoringexpert-plattform.local clean install
+> mvn -P tailoringexpert-platform.local clean install

 ### Run

-For testing purpose there is a demo plattform in [github](https://github.com/tailoringexpert/demo).
+For testing purpose there is a demo platform in [github](https://github.com/tailoringexpert/demo).
 See instructions for setting up and running the (demo) system in [README.md](tailoringexpert-integrationtest/README.md)

 ## Encrypting credentials (for platform boot-app)